Georgia O'Keeffe: Late career and death

 By 1972, O'Keeffe had lost much of her eyesight due to macular degeneration, leaving her with only peripheral vision.
 She stopped oil painting without assistance in 1972.
 In 1973, O'Keeffe hired John Bruce "Juan" Hamilton as a live-in assistant and then a caretaker.
 Hamilton was a potter.
 Hamilton taught O'Keeffe to work with clay, encouraged her to resume painting despite her deteriorating eyesight, and helped her write her autobiography.
 He worked for her for 13 years.
 The artist's autobiography, Georgia O'Keeffe, published in 1976 by Viking Press, featured Summer Days (1936) on the cover.
 It became a bestseller.
 During the 1970s, she made a series of works in watercolor.
 She continued working in pencil and charcoal until 1984.

 O'Keeffe became increasingly frail in her late nineties.
 She moved to Santa Fe in 1984, where she died on March 6, 1986, at the age of 98.
 Her body was cremated and her ashes were scattered, as she wished, on the land around Ghost Ranch.
 Following O'Keeffe's death, her family contested her will because codicils added to it in the 1980s had left most of her $65million estate to Hamilton.
 The case was ultimately settled out of court in July 1987.
 The case became a famous precedent in estate planning.

 Reception

 Awards and honors

 In 1938, O'Keeffe received an honorary degree of "Doctor of Fine Arts" from the College of William & Mary.
 Later, O'Keeffe was elected to the American Academy of Arts and Letters and in 1966 was elected a Fellow of the American Academy of Arts and Sciences.
 Among her awards and honors, O'Keeffe received the M. Carey Thomas Award at Bryn Mawr College in 1971 and two years later received an honorary degree from Harvard University.

 In 1977, President Gerald Ford presented O'Keeffe with the Presidential Medal of Freedom, the highest honor awarded to American civilians.
 In 1985, she was awarded the National Medal of Arts by President Ronald Reagan.
 In 1993, she was inducted into the National Women's Hall of Fame.

+O'Keeffe also had a major role in shaping modern visual art.
+This was through her being abstract, using natural forms, and doing large-scale artworks, which had a challenging feature towards what was traditional.